lennyleadership/spiritual_notes/content.en/posts/top5_questions_for_jehovahwitness.md

 These past teachings which have now been disposed of?
 No. So then why should we trust any of the current teachings or doctrine?
 Because Jw.org.
 Is now available in over 1000 languages.
 So God speaking of people being deceived and misled brings us nicely to question number four.

-Is it true that Jehovah's Witnesses predicted that Armageddon would arrive in 1975?
+<h1><span class = "overline">Question #4: Is it true that Jehovah's Witnesses predicted that Armageddon would arrive in 1975?</span></h1>

 In the Genesis creation account there are seven days.
 6000 years of human history will be ending in 1975.
 The Bible speaks about Jesus having a thousand year reign.

 And remember the verse a day to Jehovah is as a thousand years and a thousand years is as a day.
 You throw all of those ingredients into the mixing bowl of a boardroom in America of severely deluded elderly men and what do you get?